|Emergency Management Agency

 Caribou Emergency Management Agency

 First off, I’d like to thank the members of the Community Emergency Response Team (CERT) for their hard work and dedication to the City of Caribou.
-They took time out of their busy schedules to assist at the Thursdays on Sweden event in Downtown Caribou, the Caribou Marathon, the “witch watch” event in which members spread throughout town on Halloween watching out for children and ensuring no criminal acts are committed.
 Their dedication to keeping the city safe is so much appreciated.
+Due to COVID-19, most public events in which CERT is utilized were cancelled.
 CERT members participate in training and are readily available in the event they are needed to assist emergency personnel.
 Their service to Caribou EMA and the citizens is unpaid and strictly volunteer.

 Updates to the Emergency Operations Center (EOC) continued, keeping the local meeting place for first responders and emergency personnel up to date in technology.
 Both police and fire agencies utilize the EOC for trainings mandated by the state.

 The Caribou Emergency Management Agency works closely with the Aroostook County Emergency Management Agency, which is also in Caribou.
-I would like to thank Darren Woods, John Gibson and Joyce Findlen for their continued support.
+I would like to thank Darren Woods, John Gibson, Brian Goff and Joyce Findlen for their continued support.

 Pictured here is Caribou EMA’s 1959 International feed wagon set up for use at Thursdays on Sweden (bottom right).
 This is the last operational EMA feed wagon in the state.